arthur-debert/google-code-issues-migrator/README.md

       -s, --synchronize-ids     Ensure that migrated issues keep the same ID -c, --google-code-cookie  Supply cookies to use for scraping Google Code --skip-closed             Skip all closed bugs
+      --start-at                Start at the given Google Code issue number

         You will be prompted for your github password.